ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise14/README.md

 This project contains a working BankAccount class.
 However, it has some problems.

-1. Try to test the *BankAccount* class by adding code in the InsertCodeHere class.
+1. Try to test the *BankAccount* class by adding code in the usual runner class.
    Specifically, make some tests that make the balance go negative.
 2. Now change the code in the *Withdraw* method such that a withdrawal is only done if the balance is larger than or equal to the given amount.
 Remember